kragen/derctuo/markdown/my-very-first-opamp.md

     o 28 1 0 4098 5 0.1 2 2 28 3

-It seems to have open-loop differential gain of at least 100 and outputs down to the negative rail ("single-supply op-amp") but it wastes a ridiculous amount of power in its class-A output stage.
+It seems to have open-loop differential gain of at least 100 and outputs down to the negative rail (“single-supply op-amp”) but it wastes a ridiculous amount of power in its class-A output stage.
 Also it has an input offset voltage of about 50 mV and an offset current of a couple of milliamps.
-So it's not a very *good* op-amp, but it *is* an op-amp.
+So it’s not a very *good* op-amp, but it *is* an op-amp.

 I feel like it ought to be possible to get the output stage down to